collective/collective.local.addgroup/README.txt

       collective.local.addgroup

-If you don't want the functionnality for Folder, but on your own content type, add to the configure.zcml of your policy module::
+If you don't want the functionality for Folder, but on your own content type, add to the configure.zcml of your policy module::

   <include package="collective.local.addgroup" file="minimal.zcml" />